 You will be supplied with a copy of all of your case papers at least 10 calendar days in advance of the date when the Panel will meet to decide your appeal.
-At this time you will be issued with all documents relating to your appeal, including the individual statement as to why a place was not offered to your child.
+At this time, you will be issued with all documents relating to your appeal, including the individual statement as to why a place was not offered to your child.
 Within the first 5 calendar days of these papers being issued to you, you will have an opportunity to add any further information.
-After that time there may not be a chance to provide additional information as the Panel would require sufficient time to consider your case.
+After that time no further additional information can be received as the Panel would require sufficient time to consider your case.